 Hands-on Gear Review

-Cons: Scratches easily, A bit more expensive
+Cons: Scratches easily, non-expandable

 Ease of Transport

-A sleek bag with a professional look, the Winfield 2 Spinner Bag is a bit more square than the Delsey Helium, but more attractive and more expensive looking than its cheaper Rockland and Traveler's Choice competitors.
+A sleek bag with a professional look, the Winfield 2 Spinner Bag is a bit boxier looking than the Delsey Helium 3.0, but more attractive and more expensive looking than its cheaper Rockland and Traveler's Choice competitors.
 This bag will definitely add a touch of sophistication to your next flight.
 Our main concern in this category were the scratches that started forming on this bag after less than five flights.
 At the manufacturer's suggestion, we tried buffing these out and saw a bit of improvement.
 The bag's ridges are designed to take the brunt of the sliding and scratching, but we found that flaws showed up all over the bag.
 If this is a major detractor for you, consider a bag with a textured exterior, which all the other hard-sided bags in this review have.

 This bag performs best on polished surfaces where carrying up and down stairs is minimal (since it's lacking a side carry handle).
 We think it's a great choice where professionalism and class are desirable – think business trip or wedding.
 Our testers used this bag for both these uses and were happy with the look it provided.
 If you are into making bold statements with the color of your luggage and prefer a soft-sided bag, the Lipault Paris Plume 22 has every color of the rainbow to suit your needs.

-— Amanda Fenn
+— Cam McKenzie Ring & Amanda Fenn

 OutdoorGearLab Member Reviews

-Most recent review: April 21, 2014
+Most recent review: April 23, 2015

 Where's the Best Price?